Xunnamius/unified-utils/packages/remark-ignore/README.md

 <p align="center" width="100%">
 <!-- symbiote-template-region-end -->

-remark plugin to exclude one or more nodes from transformation in the manner of "prettier-ignore" or "instanbul ignore next"
+A remark plugin to exclude one or more nodes from transformation in the manner of "prettier-ignore" or "instanbul ignore next"

 <!-- symbiote-template-region-start 2 -->

 </p>

 <hr />